eryxcoop/cardano-zk-aiken/aiken-zk/milestone_example/EXAMPLE.md

 npx tsx lock_fibonacci.ts
 ```

-This will output the transaction hash, save it for the next step.
+This will output the transaction hash, save it for the next step and go back to the ```milestone_example``` directory.

 Now, it's time to unlock.
 For this task we provide the ```unlock_fibonacci.ts``` file, but it lacks the proof on the redeemer yet.